-The US federal government has begun to explore how Grand Challenges-bold, but achievable science, technology, and innovation goals-might unify public and private constituencies around a clear "call to action" and spur significant developments in a wide range of domains.
+NASA has begun to explore how Grand Challenges-bold, but achievable science, technology, and innovation goals-might unify public and private constituencies around a clear "call to action" and spur significant developments in a wide range of domains.
 NASA is exploring how a new era of challenges that demand the best in us, as global citizens, might ignite collaborative partnerships with individuals and organizations that aren't in our existing gravity field.